 Houspect provides professional Building Defect Inspections & Reports for dispute resolution for property owners and managers across greater Melbourne.

-Depending on how matters proceed you may need to consider lodging your dispute with the Victorian Consumer Affairs Tribunal (VCAT) and our VCAT-compliant reports (using on VCAT Practice Notes) can be presented to support your claim.
+Depending on how matters proceed you may need to consider lodging your dispute with the Victorian Civil and Administrative Tribunal and our VCAT-compliant reports (using on VCAT Practice Notes) can be presented to support your claim.
 When requested a Houspect inspector can also present at a VCAT hearing to assist in the mediation.